-Tesla (NASDAQ: TSLA) debt to equity ratio is an important metric that tells about the capital structure of the company.
+Tesla (NASDAQ: TSLA) debt to equity ratio measures the debt leverage of the company with respect to equity.

-From the ratio, investors and analysts can find out how Tesla funded its balance sheets, whether by debts or by equity or both.
+For example, we can find out how Tesla funded its balance sheets through the debt to asset ratio, whether entirely by debts or by equity or equally both.

 Ideally, the capital structure of a company should be well balanced between debts and equity.